 University of Rochester - M.A.

-Bio: Senior Blanc--or Monsieur Blanc--as he is known, is fluent in Spanish and French and has extensive experience teaching languages to all grade levels.
-He teachers world languages to Nursery students through Grade 4.
+Bio: Senor Blanc--or Monsieur Blanc--as he is known, is fluent in Spanish and French and has extensive experience teaching languages to all grade levels.
+He teaches world languages to Nursery students through Grade 4.
 His creative approach includes hands-on experiences, such as the use of puppets and songs for our youngest students, and a French cafe for older students.
+White is also a published poet and president of Just Poets of Greater Rochester.

 Education: Hobart College - B.A.